Hoskins, Segura help Phillies defeat Mets | Sports-Games

 Hoskins, Segura help Phillies defeat Mets

 Rhys Hoskins delivered a three-run double, Jean Segura homered and the host Philadelphia Phillies defeated the New York Mets 6-2 on Saturday.
-Didi Gregorius added three hits for the Phillies, who have won two in a row against the Mets following a three-game sweep to the Baltimore Orioles.
+Didi Gregorius added three hits for the Phillies, who have won two in a row against the Mets following a three-game sweep at the hands of the Baltimore Orioles.

 Phillies right-hander Aaron Nola tossed seven shutout innings and allowed three hits.
 Nola (2-1), who retired 13 in a row before departing, struck out eight and walked two while throwing 102 pitches, 66 for strikes.
 Dominic Smith homered, doubled and knocked in two runs for the Mets.